mattrussi/gitlab-com-runbooks/howto/clear_anonymous_sessions.md

+---
-# Clearing sessions for anonymous users
+title: Clearing sessions for anonymous users
+tags:
+- howto
+---

 The following script will clear all sessions from redis that have no current user attached.